atikiafaiza/Machine-Learning-Basic/README.md

 There may also be an exceptional case where the model exhibits both **high bias** and **high variance**.
 In this rare scenario, the model fails to fit the training set well (resulting in a high **Jtrain**) and also performs poorly on the cross-validation set (leading to a high **Jcv**).
 However, such cases are uncommon in practice.

 ## Regularization with bias and variance
-The **regularization parameter** (denoted as \( \lambda \)) is a hyperparameter added to the cost function to penalize the complexity of the model, helping to prevent overfitting by discouraging overly complex models.
+The **regularization parameter** (denoted as λ is a hyperparameter added to the cost function to penalize the complexity of the model, helping to prevent overfitting by discouraging overly complex models.

-An optimal regularization parameter \( \lambda \) can also be determined depending on the model's bias and variance.
+An optimal regularization parameter λ can also be determined depending on the model's bias and variance.

 <div style="text-align: center;">
 <img src="./images/regularization with bias and variance.png" alt="regularization with bias and variance" width="600">